jferreiraz/GerenciadorFinancas/README.md

 # GerenciadorFinancas

-This application can be downloaded directly from the playstore, click on the icon below:<br><br><br>
+This application can be downloaded directly from the playstore with frequent updates, click on the icon below:<br><br>
 _(click here)_

 [<img align="left" alt="jferreiraz | Playstore" width="60px" src="https://cdn-icons-png.flaticon.com/512/3128/3128279.png" />][playstore] <br><br><br>